andre-st/goodreads-toolbox/likeminded.md

 #### Latest version:
 - loading data could take a month given too many books
-- prefer loading from a separate _"best-of"_ shelf via `--shelf` parameter, avoid _"All"_ or _"Read"_
+- prefer loading from a separate _"best-of"_ shelf:
+	- use the program's `--shelf` parameter, avoid _"All"_ or _"Read"_ shelves
-	- use _100_ good but rare books (&lt;5000 ratings)
+	- add _100_ good but rare books (&lt;5000 ratings)
 	- the more popular your literature, the longer the program's runtime
 	- the more popular your lit, the more generic the results (500 million sales of Harry Potter)
 	- the more popular your lit, the less likely we detect reoccuring members (we cannot see all readers)
-	- quickly add books via Goodreads' [batch edit](https://2.bp.blogspot.com/-MBcqYj2mK_I/UsyW06AX43I/AAAAAAAAEdE/5V5z2_XJaCI/s1600/Step+1&2.jpg) mode
+	- you can add books to your shelf more quickly in Goodreads' [batch edit](https://2.bp.blogspot.com/-MBcqYj2mK_I/UsyW06AX43I/AAAAAAAAEdE/5V5z2_XJaCI/s1600/Step+1&2.jpg) mode
-	- alternatively load from N smaller shelves via multiple `--shelf` arguments
+	- alternatively load from multiple smaller shelves by using multiple `--shelf` arguments
 - make sure you have some _Gigabytes_ of free diskspace in `/tmp/`:
 	- my last test run with 356 books filled 11 GB in ~24 hours (many small files)
-- there's no way to get _all_ readers of a book
+- there's no way to get _all_ readers of a book:
 	- the program tries different things to get as many as possible
 	- you can tune this with the `--rigor` parameter (increases runtime)
 	- there is a number of readers not considered in our statistics